skandar9/bouyout/README.md

     to_user($user)->favorites()->attach($request->real_estate_id);
 }
 ```
-The *store* method validates the request parameter to ensure the existence of the *real_estate_id* in the real_estates table.
+The `store` method validates the request parameter to ensure the existence of the *real_estate_id* in the real_estates table.
 It then retrieves the authenticated user and adds the corresponding real estate to the user's favorites by attaching it to the favorites relationship.

-Adding Real Estate to Favorites:
+### Adding Real Estate to Favorites
 The [favorites() method](#favorites) is then called on the *user* model to access the favorites relationship.
-The *attach()* method is used to attach the provided real_estate_id to the user's favorites.
+The `attach()` method is used to attach the provided real_estate_id to the user's favorites.

 This function called from this route (with POST method) that I defined into *routes\api.php* file:
 ```php